MattMurnaghan/Project-one-crypto-hub/README.md

 ### Contact us - Meet like minded individuals
 This page gives site visitors the opportunity to sign up to a mailing list and connect with other like minded individuals.
 It also gives a link to a discord channel where people who sign up can talk about investments and ask questions with their peers.

-## Scope
-In order to achieve the desired user & business goals, the following features will be included in this release:
-* Header and responsive menu bar, for easy site neavigation on both mobile and desktop views
-* Information sections with similar core layout
-* Information on some of the top cryptocurrencies and their backgrounds
-* Information on the most popular exchanges, pros anc cons lists of their platforms and links to their respective sites
-* A glossary section with dropdown menus so as not to overwhelm the user with information
-* Video links section explaining the topics covered on each page
-* A signup form to subscribe to a mailing list
-* A link to a discord server where visitors can connect with like minded individuals and other site users, looking to discuss crypto related topics and share their journies

-## Structure
-I chose a multiple page structure for the site as I felt it was easier to deliver the infomration in this way.
-The infomation architechture was designed as such:

-Home Page > Guides > Currencies > Exchanges > Glossary > Contact Us

-Structuring th infomation in this way allows a site user to learn about cryptocurrency in an intuitive manner and in a way that should feel natural to them:
-1. First a user is introduced to the site and shown some of the benefits of cryptocurrency and that it has a use case in real world applications.
-2. Then a user is introduced to the technology behind cryptocurrency, how they can purchase it and what to do with it once they have some.
-3. After this, a user learns which currencies are popular and how to researcg new projects that interest them.
-4. The next section informs a user of what a crypto exchange is as well as the differnet exchanges that are currently protected under financial regulations and provides links to each one.
-5. At this stage a user is given a summary page with more complicated terminology to help clear up any confusion on certain finacial and technological terms that the user may be unclear on.
-6. Finally, a user is prompted to sign up to a mailing list where they can be presented with regular information about the crypto space.
-They can also join a discord server where they can chat with like minded peers and other site visitors to learn more about crypto and share their investment journeys.

 ## Technology and Tools
 I employed a